Sudden sensorineural hearing loss

 To suddenly lose your hearing can be a very frightening and worrying experience.

-As the name suggests, SSHL is a sudden drop in hearing (within 12 hours or less).
+As the name suggests, SSHL is a sudden drop in hearing within 3 days (72 hours or less).
 Some people notice a ‘pop’ before their hearing drops, or it can deteriorate noticeably and very quickly.
 It is not uncommon to wake up to the condition.

 The key thing is to recognise your hearing is not normal and seek urgent medical care from a hospital A&E, and ask to see an ENT specialist.